jkool702/timep/README.md

 if `--flame` is passed as a flag there are 2 addition outputs -- the flamegraph .svg files from the above two "out.flamegraph" files: "flamegraph.full.svg" and "flamegraph.svg"

-NOTE ON INTERPRETING THE TOTAL RUNTIMES IN THE PROFILE: the total runtimes represent the combined sum of the "wall-clock time" from the main process being profiled + all of its descendents.
+**NOTE ON INTERPRETING THE TOTAL RUNTIMES IN THE PROFILE**: the total runtimes represent the combined sum of the "wall-clock time" from the main process being profiled + all of its descendents.
 If it has no descendents (i.e., it never spawn a background fork) then this is just the standard "wall-clock time".
 For code that runs several processes in parallel it is somewhere between "wall-clock time" and "total CPU time (sys+user)"

 ***

 FLAGS: flags can fine-tune `timep`'s behavior.
 All flags are optional.
 Flags can be used in any order, but all timep flags must come before listing what to profile.

-Use flags `-f`, `-s`, and `-c` to force timep to treat the input as a function, script, or list of raw commands (respectively).
+`-f`, `-s`, and `-c`: Use these flags to force timep to treat the input as a function, script, or list of raw commands (respectively).
 There is builtin logic to automatically detect this...these flags let you override that logic.

-Use flag `-d` to have `timep` "clean up" and delete all the intermediate logs and script files, leaving only the "profiles" directory with the final output.
+`-k` or `--keep`: Use this flag to prevent `timep` from "cleaning up" and deleting all the intermediate logs and script files it generated.
+Without this flag, only the "profiles" directory with the final output will remain in the timep tmpdir.

-Use flag `-o <type>` to control which outputs are printed to stdout after timep is finished. `<type>` is a comma-seperated list of `p`, `pf`, `f` and `ff`. use `-o ''` to not print any of these to stdout.
+`-o <type>`: Use this flag to control which outputs are printed to stdout after timep is finished. `<type>` is a comma-seperated list of `p`, `pf`, `f` and `ff`. use `-o ''` to not print any of these to stdout.
-    p --> out.profile (DEFAULT)    pf --> out.profile.full    f --> out.flamegraph    ff -> out.flamegraph.full
+   `<type>`: p --> out.profile (DEFAULT)    pf --> out.profile.full    f --> out.flamegraph    ff -> out.flamegraph.full

-Use flag `--flame` to have `timep` automatically generate flamegraphs (both with and without folding/merging commands)
+ `-F` or `--flame`: Use this flag to have `timep` automatically generate flamegraphs (both with and without folding/merging commands)

+ `--`: prevents cmdline args after this from being interpreted as `timep` flags.

+NOTE: in total there are either 4 or 6 outputs:
-NOTE: all 4/6 outputs 2 time profiles, 2 stack trace lists for generatingflamegraphs, and (if `--flame` is given) 2 flamegraph .svg images) are always saved to disk in the "profiles" directory in the timep tmpdir.
+* 2 time profiles,
+* 2 stack trace lists for generatingflamegraphs, and
+* (if `--flame` is given) 2 flamegraph .svg images) These outputs are always saved to disk in the "profiles" directory in the timep tmpdir.
 Upon finishing, `timep` will create a symlink to this directory in your PWD at `./timep.profiles`

 ***